 When using a Custom Node, you must choose a version of the Custom Node to run.
 Since a Custom Node's canvas, user inputs, output type and output result are all version-specific, your Custom Node's functionality can differ wildly across versions.
 As a best practice, we recommend only making minor, incremental changes (such as bug fixes) across versions.
 If the Custom Node's core functionality is changing, we recommend creating a new Custom Node.

-Creating and working with versions of Custom Nodes is similar to versioning as it works with cloud workflows, except ...
+Creating and working with versions of Custom Nodes is similar to versioning as it works with application workflows, except ...

 - Custom Nodes do not have the concept of a "default version".
 The "develop" version is selected by default when dropping a Custom Node on the canvas, but we recommend pointing your Custom Node instance to another version.